 What Is Sharding?

-Sharding is a database scalability technique that has proven itself in some of the world’s most popular web sites.
-However, it is typically considered too complex to implement for regular database applications.
-Simply stated, it means that instead of storing data in one database, you distribute the application data across multiple database instances, and potentially multiple servers.
-It’s a scale-out technique used by many SaaS companies, some the most popular web sites social and mobile apps, and by many big multi-player games and enterprises for their customer-facing aplications.
+Sharding is a database scalability technique that has proven itself in some of the world’s most popular MySQL web sites, applications and games.
+Simply stated, with a sharded database, instead of storing data in only one database instance, you distribute the data across multiple database instances, and potentially multiple servers.
+It’s a scale-out technique used by many SaaS companies, many of the most popular web sites social and mobile apps, and by many big multi-player games and enterprises for their customer-facing aplications.

 Wikipedia defines sharding as: